Obsidiate/psvr2passthrough/README.md

 - The passthrough camera feeds are passed over USB and are a compressed feed at a lower framerate versus the in headset native view, with a resultant drop in quality and potentially higher "VR legs/nausea" effect.
 Fine for reaching for panels, not so much for "mixed reality" use at this stage.
 - There are mathematical aspects to the undistortion model that may not be exposed to the PC in shared memory that are translated directly in the pipeline from camera > in headset passthrough view.
 Research continues.
 - A configuration gui has been provided to tweak some values as a result of minor differences between headsets, such as camera rotation.
 - Refinement on theses default values is not completed.
 Expected iteration of this rapidly in coming weeks.
+It may feel slightly "off" in a hard to articulate way compared to native passthrough.
 - There is currently no built in version check/update prompt.

 ## Build (skip this if downloading 0.1 release)